"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 In conclusion to this chapter, it is important to understand where we are in the order of prophetic events.
 The Church Age is over.
 The redeemed Old Testament saints and the Church are in Heaven around the throne.
 The Lord, as Kinsman Redeemer, has just taken the "purchase deed" to the earth.
 In Revelation 6, the Lord breaks the Seals to open the "purchase deed."
 When all the events contained within the "purchase deed" transpire on the earth, the Lord will come to reclaim what is His.

-In preparation for the Kingdom, the judgments enclosed in the "purchase deed" must come to pass before Christ returns.
+In preparation for the kingdom, the judgments enclosed in the "purchase deed" must manifest before Christ returns.
 In the process, God will evict the rebellious inhabitants and destroy them.
 The Jewish people will play an important role in this earthly kingdom (Zechariah 8).
 However, God must deal with Israel's rejection of Jesus as the Messiah.
 Through the Tribulation, Israel as a nation will come to accept Jesus as their Messiah.
 God will turn back to His people and they will turn back to Him:

 Zechariah 13:9 - I will bring the one-third through the fire, will refine them as silver is refined, and test them as gold is tested.
 They will call on My name, and I will answer them.
 I will say, 'This is My people'; and each one will say, 'The LORD is my God.'